 I’m unfamiliar with most of the titles in the series, but I do have a couple of recommendations:

-Albeit lopsided toward traditionalism, Ismaël Ferroukhi’s Le Grand voyage is a thoughtful, extremely well acted, and at times moving account of the troubled relationship between a hardline Muslim father and his wayward European-raised son.
+Albeit lopsided toward traditionalism, Ismaël Ferroukhi’s The Great Journey / Le Grand Voyage is a thoughtful, extremely well acted, and at times moving account of the troubled relationship between a hardline Muslim father and his wayward European-raised son.

 Fatih Akin’s The Edge of Heaven, which I haven’t seen, was the big winner at the German Film Academy’s Lola Awards last month.
 A cross-cultural tale focusing on the friendship between two women – one German, one Turkish – The Edge of Heaven earned Akin the best director award at the 2007 Cannes Film Festival.
 The film was also Germany’s submission for the 2008 best foreign-language film Academy Award.
 (Despite what the synopsis says, that means The Edge of Heaven can’t be a contender for next year’s foreign-language film Oscar.)